 Top Destinations in Fiji

-Located on the South Pacific and famous for its string of tropical islands, Fiji is the quintessential paradise.
+Located in the South Pacific and famous for its string of tropical islands, Fiji is the quintessential paradise.
 With more than 300 islands, you have plenty of rewarding and exciting things to do here.
 You can spend your time driving to the scenic views, going to white-sand beaches, pristine coastlines, and jungle rivers.
 Come over and marvel along with your loved ones.
 Spend your time away from the hustle of a modern and busy city.

 Before you check out the top destinations to visit in Fiji, know that there are essential things you need to remember.
-You need to know such details as your International Driver’s License in Fiji, the zip code of the location you want to visit, and the country’s essential driving rules.
-If you want to legally drive in the country, get an International Driver’s License in Fiji.
+You need to know such details as your International Driving License in Fiji, the zip code of the location you want to visit, and the country’s essential driving rules.
+If you want to legally drive in the country, get an International Driving License in Fiji.
 Just check the website of the International Driver’s Association.

 Koroyanitu National Heritage Park in Viti Levu

 If you are a nature lover and ready for another adventure, this is the perfect place for hiking.
 The hike begins in Navilawa Village with a traditional Fijian welcoming ceremony.
 Then, you’ll proceed to the peak of the Sleeping Giant.
 After five hours, you’ll reach the summit of Mt.
 Batilamu and see the panoramic and rewarding view of Mamanuca and Yasawa Islands.
 The lush green forest gives you a sense of peace and relaxation.
 There is also a newly discovered waterfall, which is a three-hour hike from Mt.
 Koroyanitu.